Custom Home Building Timeline

 - Excavation and Sitework: depending on the condition of your lot, site prep and excavation could take anywhere from a couple of days to two weeks.

 - Laying Your Foundation: This will be one of three types — slab, crawlspace or basement foundation.
+To find out more about foundations, read the guide here.

 - Framing: That is, putting up the entire wood structure and roofing.
 This is when your future home starts looking like a house.